What is an Academic Success Center?

-Colleges are typically packed full of resources for students - including the academic success center!
-Transitioning from high school to college can be challenging, especially when it comes to keeping up with college-level classwork, but the campus academic learning center is an amazing, FREE resource available to all students.
-This office may take on a variety of names, or have multiple departments within it, such as “learning center”, “tutoring office”, “writing center”, and more - and are all available to help students stay on top of studying, maintaining their GPA, and even specialized tutoring labs for topics such as math and writing.
-Here's what you should know about accessing the center and how to use it to stay on top of your grades!
+Colleges are typically packed full of resources for students, like the academic success center!
+Transitioning from high school to college can be challenging, especially when it comes to keeping up with college-level classwork, but the campus academic learning center is an amazing, free resource available to all students.
+This office may go by a different name depending on your college, such as the “learning center,” “tutoring office,” or “writing center.”
+No matter what it's called at your college, it exists to help students stay on top of studying, maintain their GPA, and understand difficult class concepts.
+Here's what you should know about using your college's academic success center!

-Note: While different colleges might offer different types of support through their academic success center, we’ve listed the most commonly available ones below.
-Stop by your school’s center to learn more about what specific services are available to you.
+Note: While different colleges may offer different types of support through their academic success centers, we’ve listed the most commonly available ones below.
+Stop by your school’s academic success center to learn more.

-Need some extra support with your homework or preparing for an upcoming exam?
+Need some extra support with your homework or to prepare for an upcoming exam?
 Tutors can help!
 Tutoring sessions are usually offered: